purdue-cs193-fall-2019/homework-1-alexsandrajocius/index.md

 # Alexsandra's First CS193 Homework

-- will introduce me to helpful tools
+- will introduce me to useful tools for my CS career
 - will make me comfortable with CS in general
 - low stress yet very informative
 - USB members can relate with us